The Work-Life-Research Balance of 2 Machine Learning Engineers

 For engineers working in machine learning, continuously learning is part of the job.

-On the frontier of modern technology, AI and machine learning engineers have a direct impact on the future of a quickly evolving industry.
-To continue making a knowledgeable impact, however, machine learning engineers often need to go beyond their core programming and product management tasks.
+On the frontier of modern technology like AI, ML engineers have a direct impact on the future of a quickly evolving industry.
+To continue making a knowledgeable impact, however, engineers often need to go beyond their core programming and product management tasks.

 Being an ML engineer requires being a part-time scholar, as well.